smaurice101/readthedocs/docs/source/coreintegrations.rst

    - All TML solutions use REST API.

+   - All TML solutions can have a real-time visualization dashboards using websockets enabled by TML binary: Viperviz.

 Below are all the technologies TML integrates with for fast, scalable, cost-effective, real-time solutions.

 1. Apache Kafka